9tin9tin9/Notes/README.md

 >>> text
 'Put several strings within parentheses to have them joined together.'
 ```
-Note that the three dots on the second line are printed by the interpreter.
-Also note that this cannot be applied to variables.
+Note that this cannot be applied to variables.
 To concatenate variables, use the `+` operator.
 ```python
 >>> prefix = 'first '
 >>> suffix = 'last'